 }'

-Important: WhatsApp requires message templates for initiating conversations with users.
-You can only send free-form messages within 24 hours of user interaction.
-For automated notifications, create and approve message templates first.
+Important: WhatsApp requires message templates when starting conversations with users.
+You can only send free-form messages within 24 hours of a user interaction.
+For automated notifications, create and get your message templates approved first.

 Official Documentation: WhatsApp Cloud API Documentation